 We have put together five pitfalls that an enterprise can avoid while they choose a low-code app development platform.

 - Assuming all platforms support integrations to build full-stack applications

 Most platforms offer visual development capabilities.
-But, it is extremely important to look for features that ease external integration of data and services.
-Look for out-of-the-box integrations and verify whether custom integrations can be built and reused across apps while choosing a low-code platforms.
-In addition, choosing a platform which supports open source technologies allow an open and extensible approach to application delivery.
-This permits developers to create full stack applications without worrying about vendor lock-in.
+But, it is extremely important to look for features that ease the external integration of data and services.
+Look for out-of-the-box integrations and verify whether custom integrations can be built and reused across apps while choosing low-code platforms.
+In addition, choosing a platform that supports open source technologies allows an open and extensible approach to application delivery.
+This permits developers to create full-stack applications without worrying about vendor lock-in.

 - Assuming the feature set is standard across all platforms

 It is key for enterprises to make a detailed study of the features of a low-code platform to understand which ones would best suit their requirements.
 Out-of-the-box features provided by one low-code platform differ from the other platform.
 Few things to look out for are :